featherweight/featherweight.github.io/_content/doc-ftw-actor-inbox.md

 example is how application specific Actors you write will likely inherit from `FTW-Actor.lvclass`.

-{ include note.html type="warning" title="Heads up!" text="It's possible to create your own reference designs that compose and wrap core FTW-ActorInstance functions, but this is not necessarily recommended. " }
+{% include note.html type="warning" title="Heads up!" body="It's possible to create your own reference designs that compose and wrap core FTW-ActorInstance functions, but this is not necessarily recommended." %}